Storage rings as detectors for relic gravitational-wave background ?: Gravitational strain and shrinkage of machine circumference

 Since the experimental rate of the change of the machine circumference is equal to

 a comparison of theoretical and experimental rates leads to the relation

-The experimentally observed shrinkage of the machine circumference of the storage ring \cite{MT00} imposes a constraint on the phase of the gravitational wave, i.e. $-\sin 2\delta > 0$.
-For further estimates we set $|\sin 2\delta|\sim 1$.

-Then, since $h_0 \ll 1$, we get the lower limit on the frequency, $\omega \gg 2\times 10^{-6}{\rm yr}^{-1}$.
-This corresponds to an oscillation period $T \ll 3\times 10^{-3}\,{\rm Gyr}$ of the shrinkage of the machine circumference, which is smaller compared with the age of the Universe $T \simeq 15\,{\rm Gyr}$ \cite{GB88}.
-Since the oscillation period exceeds greatly any reasonable interval of experimental measurements, the rate of the shrinkage of the machine circumference, induced by the relic gravitational--wave background, should be constant in time during any data--taking period.
-This agrees with Eq.(\ref{label2.11}).
+The experimentally observed shrinkage of the machine circumference of the storage ring \cite{Takao2000} imposes a constraint on the phase of the gravitational wave, i.e. $-\sin 2\delta > 0$.
+Setting for further estimates $|\sin 2\delta| \sim 1$, we get the frequency of the gravitational waves $\omega \sim 2.2\times 10^{-6}\,h^{-2}_0\,{\rm Gyr^{-1}}$.
+This corresponds to an oscillation period $T_{\rm gw} = 2\pi/\omega \sim 3\times 10^{-3}\,h^2_0{\rm Gyr}$ of the shrinkage of the machine circumference, which is smaller compared with the age of the Universe $T_{\rm gw} \ll T_{\rm U} \simeq 13.8\,{\rm Gyr}$ \cite{PDG2020}.
+Since the oscillation period exceeds greatly any reasonable interval of experimental measurements, the rate of the shrinkage of the machine circumference, induced by the relic gravitational-wave background, should be constant in time during any data-taking period.
+This agrees with Eq.(\ref{eq:2.8}).

-We can also give a lower limit on the amplitude $h_0$.
-According to the experimental data by Takao and Shimada \cite{MT00}, the oscillation period of the rate of the machine circumference (\ref{label2.12}) should be much greater than 5 years, $T \gg 5\,{\rm yr}$.
-This gives $\omega \ll 1\,{\rm yr}^{-1}$ and $h_0 \gg 10^{-3}$ and according to (\ref{label2.7}) we get $h^{\rm gw}_0 \gg 10^{-15}$, the lower limit on the amplitude of the relic gravitational--wave background imposed by the experimental shrinkage of the machine circumference of the storage ring (\ref{label2.12}).